emaverick2001/PersonalPortfolio/src/content/blog/titling-markdown-links-in-neovim.md

 So close.

-URL decoding could have been a huge rabbit hole, but for most cases, a minimal solution will work.
+HTML decoding could have been a huge rabbit hole, but for most cases, a minimal solution will work.
 To handle this, I borrowed some logic from [this webpage](https://stackoverflow.com/questions/5929492/bash-script-to-convert-from-html-entities-to-characters), turned it into a script I could pipe into, and called it `htmldecode.sh`: